deeheber/danielle-heberling-dot-xyz/content/blog/how-to-hero/index.md

 I'm looking forward to seeing what you share.

 > Disclaimer: This post reflects my personal opinions.
-It may be not reflective of the opinions of other AWS Heros or AWS.
+It may be not reflective of the opinions of other AWS Heroes or AWS.